mauriziofonte/win11-wsl2-ubuntu22-setup/README.md

 Tips:

-1. If you want to run the automated install on **Windows 10** (not tested!), just append `-SkipWindowsVersionCheck` at the end of the one-liner install
+1. If you want to run the automated install on **Windows 10**, just append `-SkipWindowsVersionCheck` at the end of the one-liner install
 2. If you want to test a **Dry Run** of the script (no modifications made to your PC), just append `-DryRun` at the end of the one-liner install

 ### Manual Install